 How much does it cost?

 You can subscribe to an individual Nintendo Switch Online membership for one month, three months, or one year for $3.99, $7.99, or $19.99, respectively.
-A family membership allows a total of eight people to share one subscription, but it is only available in yearly increments and costs $34.99.
+A family membership allows a total of eight people to share one subscription, but it is only available in annual increments and costs $34.99.

 This is the quarterly subscription for a single person.
 Only choose this if you are still not sure after the free trial.